A Projective-to-Conformal Fefferman-Type Construction: Normalisation and characterisation

-For the rest of this section, we will start with a given split-signature conformal spin structure $(\wt{M},\mb{c})$ satisfying all the properties of Proposition \ref{prop-properties}.
-In particular, $\wt{M}$ is endowed with a conformal Killing field $k \in \Ga(T\wt{M})$, and we can still use formula \eqref{omti'} to define a Cartan connection $\wt{\om}'$.
-The corresponding tractor connection will be denoted by $\wt{\na}'$ and the curvature by $\wt{\Om}'$ or $\wt{\ka}'$.
-The following proposition now shows that the so constructed Cartan connection $\wt{\om}'$ is in fact an $\SL(n+1)$-connection.
+For the rest of this section, we will start with a given split-signature conformal spin structure $\big(\wt{M},\mb{c}\big)$ satisfying all the properties of Proposition~\ref{prop-properties}.
+In particular, $\wt{M}$ is endowed with a~conformal Killing f\/ield $k \in \Ga\big(T\wt{M}\big)$, and we can still use formula~\eqref{omti'} to def\/ine a Cartan connection~$\wt{\om}'$.
+The corresponding tractor connection will be denoted by~$\wt{\na}'$ and the curvature by~$\wt{\Om}'$ or~$\wt{\ka}'$.
+The following proposition now shows that the so constructed Cartan connection~$\wt{\om}'$ is in fact an $\SL(n+1)$-connection.